Table of Contents

-Focused on all primary aspects of customer satisfaction, experience, perception, and retention, this particular customer service report example will help you keep your consumer happy, engaged, and loyal to your business.
+Focused on all primary aspects of customer satisfaction, experience, perception, and retention, this particular example will help you keep your consumer happy, engaged, and loyal to your business.

-- Customer effort score: This is a particularly critical KPI as it gives you a glimpse into the standard over your overall customer experience offerings.
-By understanding the elements of your customer experience that are letting your business down, you’ll be able to make vital improvements and in turn, grow the business.
-For a deeper insight, read our guide to customer satisfaction metrics.
+- Customer effort score: This is a particularly critical KPI as it gives you a glimpse into the standard of your overall customer experience offerings.
+By understanding the elements of your customer experience that are letting your company down, you’ll be able to make vital improvements and in turn, grow the company.

 - Customer retention: As mentioned, customer retention is essential to the success of your organization.
 By setting a retention rate target and working towards it, you’ll improve your brand image and expand your customer base over time.